rubenhortas/bash_scripting_examples/README.md

 [^2]: The use of the keyword `function`reduces compatibility with older versions of bash.
 [^3]: Google does recommend `#!/bin/bash`

-## Support
+## :star: Support

-If you find these examples useful, you can star this repo.
+If you find these examples useful, please, consider starring this repository!